 School Health

-The School Health Center (SHC) is open Monday through Friday from 7:45 am to 5:00 pm and occasionally for events and games on weekends.
-The SHC is staffed by 3 experienced nurses: Nurse Tam, Nurse Hang, and Nurse Hoa.
+The School Health Center is staffed by 3 experienced nurses: Nurse Tam, Nurse Hang, and Nurse Hoa.
 They are available to evaluate and treat students, staff, and visitors.
 In a medical emergency, our nurses will contact parents, and then arrange transport to a nearby medical facility for treatment.

 The School Health Center also provides information to families about current medical issues at school or in the greater Hanoi community.
 Students and families are kept up to date via the school newsletter or email.